clojure-emacs/inf-clojure/README.md

 `inf-clojure` has several custom variables which control the command used to start a REPL for particular project type - `inf-clojure-lein-cmd`, `inf-clojure-boot-cmd` and `inf-clojure-generic-cmd`.
+The `inf-clojure-project-type` can force a particular project type, skipping the project detection, which can be useful for projects that don't have standard layouts.

 By default all those variables are set to strings (e.g. `lein repl`).
 However, it is possible to use a cons pair like `("localhost" .
 5555)`